zchowscode/Budget-Stock-Calculator/README.md

 ## Disclaimer

-⚠️ This is an educational project for ISYE class purposes only.
-Not financial advice.
+⚠️ This is an educational project Not financial advice.
 Do not make real investment decisions based on this app.